-Pennsylvania Attorney General Josh Shapiro announced that his office has filed a lawsuit against Gillece Services, it's owner Thomas Gillece, and two former service and field managers for allegedly misleading to ban Gillece from the plumbing industry.
+Pennsylvania Attorney General Josh Shapiro announced that his office has filed a lawsuit against Gillece Services, it's owner Thomas Gillece, and two former service and field managers for allegedly misleading Pennsylvania consumers into paying for unnecessary home improvement work, including the unnecessary replacement of sewer pipes.
+The office seeks the return of lost money to Pennsylvania consumers, civil penalties, and to ban Gillece from the plumbing industry.
 The lawsuit alleges that Gillece's technicians routinely fail to make a good faith effort to unclog consumers' sewer pipes with a sewer snake before recommending costly excavation work to clear the clogs.